 Our toes face trauma every day.
 As a result, our toenails can crack, split, or break from time to time.
 There are many things that can cause this, from aging to fungal infection to trauma.
-Sometimes cracked toenails are merely aesthetic concerns and heal quickly and naturally on their own; however, if the crack is severe, the toenail may split down the middle of the nailbed or even detach from the nailbed.
-Cracked toenails can also be quite painful and leave toenails vulnerable to infection.
+Sometimes cracked toenails are merely an aesthetic concern and heal quickly and naturally on their own; however, if the crack is severe, the toenail may split down the middle of the nailbed or even detach from the nailbed.
+Cracked toenails can also be quite painful and be vulnerable to infection.

 If you have diabetes, it is recommended that you see a foot specialist immediately should you develop a cracked, split or broken toenail.

-Signs or symptoms of a cracked or broken toenail requiring the attention and care of a foot specialist are:
+Signs or symptoms of a cracked or broken toenail requiring attention and care by a foot specialist are:

 You should seek medical attention if your toenail is bleeding, taking too long to heal, getting worse, or if you suspect your toenail is infected.
 Signs of infection are:

 Cracked toenails are most frequently caused or contributed by: